 Geography and Location

 Ikot Ekpene is a historic town situated in the south-southern state of Akwa Ibom, Nigeria.
 It serves as the political and cultural capital of the Annang ethnic group within the country.
 The town is located on the A342 highway, a major route that parallels the coast.
 This highway connects Ikot Ekpene to several significant urban centers in the region.
 Calabar is located to the southeast, while Aba lies to the west.
-The state capital, Uyo, is situated on this same road just to the east of Ikot Ekpene.
-Umuahia is the next major town to the north.
 These geographic relationships define the town's position within the broader transportation and administrative network of the south-southern region.

 The town falls under the jurisdiction of the Ikot Ekpene Local Government Area.
 This administrative division is part of the first-level subdivision of Akwa Ibom State.
 The local government area has an estimated population of 180,500, based on figures from 2022.
 The town itself has a population of 162,119 and covers an area of 116 square kilometers.
 These demographic and spatial characteristics reflect the density and urbanization patterns of the region.
 The location on the A342 highway facilitates movement between coastal and inland areas, linking the town to both the coast and the interior of the state.